 I’m a STEM ambassador for the Berlin based initiative, "MINT Zukunft schaffen“, which is the largest German STEM-network comprising the majority of initiatives and activities of German companies, designed to win more qualified professionals for the subjects science, technology, engineering and mathematics.
 The initiative was founded under the patronage of German chancellor Dr Angela Merkel.
 Also I’m a Juror for the signets "STEM-friendly school” and "Digital School” of "MINT Zukunft schaffen“.
 Every year schools can apply for the signets and I have the honour of helping to evaluate those schools that put emphasis on STEM values.
 Many school offers amazing STEM and digital concepts, and start wonderful projects for boys and girls to get them exposed to different aspects of digitalization and STEM.
 Digitalization and STEM play an increasingly important role in the realm of education and will have an even larger impact in the near future.

 What inspirational message would you give young girls to inspire them to pursue STEM?

+Age-related STEM events are a great way to spark young people's interest in a STEM profession.
 I advise young girls to get a first impression of the STEM fields by discovering.
-In Germany we have the event called Girls’Day, which allows girls to spend one day getting insight in a company or a research institute.
-Also student internships are a good opportunity where young girls can talk to professionals who can give them tips.
-So they can learn from them and know what they expect in their studies, which career prospects there are and already test whether this is the right job.
+Internships are a good opportunity where they can talk to professionals who can give them tips.
+So you can learn from them and know what you will expect in your studies, which career prospects there are and already test whether this is the right job.

 Thank you for contributing, Susanne!